-This release supplement provides information regarding the Aruba 200, 800, 6000 Mobility Controller with FIPS 140-2 Level 2 validation from Aruba Networks.
-The material in this supplement modifies the general Aruba hardware and firmware documentation included with this product and should be kept with your Aruba product documentation.
+This release supplement provides information regarding the Aruba 800/5000/6000 Mobility Controller with FIPS 140-2 Level 2 validation from Aruba Wireless Networks.
+The material in this supplement modifies the general Aruba 800/5000/6000 Mobility Controller hardware and software documentation included with this product and should be kept with your Aruba product documentation.

-This supplement primarily covers the non-proprietary Cryptographic Module Security Policy for the Aruba Mobility Controller.
+This supplement primarily covers the non-proprietary Cryptographic Module Security Policy for the Aruba 800/5000/6000 Mobility Controller.
 This security policy describes how the switch meets the security requirements of FIPS 140-2 Level 2 and how to place and maintain the switch in a secure FIPS 140-2 mode.
 This policy was prepared as part of the FIPS 140-2 Level 2 validation of the product.